Dabrox02/alquiler-casas-apartamentos/README.md

 		SELECT em.idEmpleado
 		FROM empleado em, reporteEntrega re
 		WHERE em.idEmpleado = re.idEmpleado
-		GROUP BY em.nombres
+		GROUP BY em.idEmpleado
 		HAVING count(re.idReporte) >= numReportesMinimo)
-	GROUP BY em.nombres;
+	GROUP BY em.nombres, em.apellidos;

     IF (SELECT COUNT(*) FROM temp_resultados) = 0 THEN
         SELECT 'No hay resultados coincidentes' AS Mensaje;